The ultimate Cloud Center of Excellence (CCoE) framework

 CCoE's are most effective when they pull together diverse group of talented professionals from across the organization to develop the best practices, frameworks, reference architectures, and guidelines that the entire organization will, at some point, adhere to when porting applications and data to the cloud, said Matt Jordan, vice president at JHC Technology, a born-in-the-cloud systems integrator and VAR that has never owned a server.

 "It's important to have that strong direction from the top," he said.
-"It should be a group of individuals from across the organization in conjunction with leadership and even HR and communications" to help get the message out about what the CCoE is doing, why it is important, and how it will impact jobs, functions, and business as usual across the organization.
+"It should be a group of individuals from across the organization in conjunction with leadership and even HR and communications."

-You know a CCoE is successful when it becomes overwhelmed with requests for help, he said.
+You know a CCoE is successful when it becomes overwhelmed with requests for help.